SeelabFhdo/AjiL/README.md

 # AjiL
 This repository is home of the Aji Modeling Language (AjiL).
 AjiL is a modeling language with associated tools to support the developement of Microservice Architecture (MSA).
-If you want to know more about Model-Driven Engineering (MDE) I recommend the book *Engineering Modeling Languages: Turning Domain Knowledge into Tools* by Combemale et al.
+The language is mainly developed by the SEELAB research group of Dortmund's University of Applied Sciences and Arts.
+If you want to know more about Model-Driven Engineering (MDE) we recommend the book *Engineering Modeling Languages: Turning Domain Knowledge into Tools* by Combemale et al.

 ## The Modeling Language

 As a modeling language, AjiL comprises three components: (i) Abstract syntax, (ii) Concrete syntax, and (iii) Semantics.
-Each component is described in the following.
+Each component is described in the following sections.
+Although we eagerly work on improving the language itself as well as its documentation, we are still in an early developement stage.
+Please feel free to help improve AjiL.

 ### Abstract Syntax/Metamodel